T.C.A. §§ 13-3-401 and 13-4-301 define a subdivision as:

 Once a potential developer determines the jurisdiction and zoning classification of the property to be subdivided, he or she then locates all easements and restrictions upon the property in question.
 Next, the developer, usually in conjunction with a registered land surveyor, prepares a subdivision plat, which is submitted to the municipal planning department for review.
 Subdivision plats must be submitted to the planning commission by the owner of the property, or a governmental entity.
 Owner is defined as the legal owner, the holder of a written option or contract to purchase, or the attorney or agent of any of these persons.
 T.C.A. § 13-4-302 (b).
 In the case of a two lot development, plats submitted to a regional planning commission may be approved by the commission’s secretary if the subdivision meets all subdivision requirements.
 T.C.A. § 13-3-402.

-Often, especially with larger subdivision developments, the first plat submitted to the local planning commission is called a preliminary plat.
+Often, especially with larger subdivision developments, the initial plat submitted to the local planning commission is called a preliminary plat.
 It is this preliminary plat that receives initial consideration.
 Developers may begin work on a subdivision pursuant to a tentative approval of the preliminary plat by the planning commission.
+A bond or other acceptable form of financial surety may be required prior to commencement of construction.
 In most cases a bond will be required prior to final approval of the plat to ensure the completion of infrastructure improvements.
 T.C.A. §13-4-303.
 Once a subdivision plat has been properly filed, any amendment, modification, or correction to the plat requires planning commission approval.
 T.C.A. § 13-4-302.

 T.C.A. § 13-4-304(a) states: